aekazakov/genome-depot/installation.md

 cd mygenomes
 git clone https://github.com/aekazakov/genome-depot
 ```
-Run the install.sh script that will install external tools and create a Python virtual environment for GenomeDepot.
+Run the install.sh script, which installs external tools and creates a Python virtual environment for GenomeDepot.
 Running the script may take quite some time for the deployment of the first GenomeDepot-based portal because it will create all the conda environments and download reference data for the tools.
 ```
 cd genome-depot
 bash install.sh
 ```
-The install.sh script creates the the genome-depot virtual environment and installs all required Python libraries including Django framework, genome annotation tools and other dependencies.
+The install.sh script installs all required Python libraries including Django framework, genome annotation tools and other dependencies.
 If it fails, check the error message, fix the problem and start install.sh again.
 The most common problem is a name conflict with existing conda environments.
 In this case, the installation script does not overwrite the existing environment but stops the installation.
 User can rename or delete the existing environment before restarting the installation.

 Another common problem is an incomplete installation of the operon prediction tool POEM.
 If POEM fails to predict operons, and running poem.sh script throws an error "AttributeError: module 'tensorflow' has no attribute 'get_default_graph'", it means the versions of keras and tensorflow are not compatible.
 Activate conda genomedepot-poem environment and run `pip install tensorflow==1.13.1`.